MabezDev/talks/esp-rs-intro.md

 - `embuild` - manages the build and configuration of the esp-idf project.
 - `-Z build-std` - Using cargo to build the standard library.
 - `ldproxy` - used to to collect all the linker args from esp-idf and use them in the final link with Rust.
 - **Note**: Does not play well with Windows currently, a few issues with long paths / long command line args.

+# Tooling - espflash

+- Rewrite of esptool.py with convenient Cargo integrations.
+- Communication with the ROM bootloader via serial to flash programs.
+- Handles all sorts of esp-idf specifics, partition table, bootloader etc.

+# Tooling - probe-rs

+- RISC-V & ARM only.
+- USB-SERIAL-JTAG peripheral built into the esp32c3 silicon supported in probe-rs v0.14.
+- Flashing works flawlessly, but probe-rs is not "esp-idf aware".
+- Debugging RISC-V chips with probe-rs is mostly there, but unwinding the stack is buggy.
+See [this tracking issue](https://github.com/probe-rs/probe-rs/issues/877).

 # Example